ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 ## Docker Compose

 Docker compose is a command line tools and configuration file.
 It uses YAML.
 It helps you a bunch on containers that have relationships with one another.
 It's worth noting that docker-compose is meant for local development and test automation.
-Its not a production grade tool.
+It's not a production grade tool.
 For production you are better off using a production grade orchestrator like Docker Swarm or Kubernetes.

 Create a `docker-compose.yml` file in the project root and open it up in your editor.